lucychambers/techtohuman/_posts/articles/2015-02-12-theory_of_change.md

 <li> At the same time, I have seen so many organisations be overwhelmed by having to produce a full theory of change straight off.
 Worst case scenario, this leads to them not producing one at all.
 The DIY toolkit template I consider an accessible compromise to getting started with theories of change. </li>
 </ol>

 I am mainly addressing point 2. in this post.
-Getting creative juices flowing, and hopefully, making theories of change seem a little less overwhelming.
-I am also hacking standard theory of change methodology for the antithesis of what it was originally intended for.
+Getting creative juices flowing and hopefully making theories of change seem a little less overwhelming.
+The Dystopian theory of change is also a hack of the standard methodology, the antithesis of what it was originally intended for.
 Both templates serve as an <em>absolute minimum</em> of questions one should ask oneself before starting, rather than a replacement for a deeper thought process.

 <h3> Going deeper into theories of change?
 Some useful resources: </h3>